-Baseline: 1.8 fatalities per 100,000 employees
+Baseline: 1.2 fatalities per 100,000 employees

-''' CY2007 - CY2012 total of 28
+''' CY 2012 - CY 2016 total of 18

-Total -28 '''
+Total - 18 '''

-Average Rate per 100,000 based on average fatalities from CY 08-12 (6) \div total employees in FY12 (333,541) (x) 100,000 = 1.8
+Average Rate per 100,000 based on average fatalities from CY 12-16 (4) \div total average number of employees in CY 12-16 (336,460) (x) 100,000 = 1.2

 The fatality rate in Alaska for fatalities caused by circumstances under the control of AKOSH is very low.
 The plan does not require year-by-year reductions.
-The overall goal is a 10% reduction in the rate of work-place fatalities over the 5 year baseline.
+The overall goal is a 10% reduction in the rate of workplace fatalities over the 5-year baseline.
 AKOSH monitors the number of fatalities each year by industry and targets resources to the industrial categories where fatalities are occurring.

-Reduce the number of worker injuries and illnesses in the construction industry by focusing compliance, consultation, and outreach efforts on the causes of "struck-by" and "falling" incidents by at least 10% from FY 2014 through FY 2018
+Reduce the number of worker injuries and illnesses in the construction industry by focusing compliance, consultation, and outreach efforts on the causes of "caught in or between", "struck-by" and "falling" incidents by at least 10% over the course of the strategic plan.

-Reduce the lost time injury and illness rate in the construction industry as determined by the number of lost time injuries and illnesses per hundred employees by 2%
+Reduce the lost time injury and illness rate in the construction industry as determined by the number of lost time injuries and illnesses per hundred employees by 2% per each year of the FY 19-23 strategic plan.